balsedie/trilomorph/README.md

 ## Licence
 All material is distributed under Creative Commons Attribution-Non Commercial-Share Alike 4.0 International [CC BY-NC-SA 4.0] licence terms[^N].

+If you use the database please cite it using the doi or handle and the version of the stable release.
+A bibtex version of the citable stable release is available [here](citation.bib)

 ### References
 [^1]: Serra F., Balseiro D., Monnet C., et al. submitted.
 TriloMorph: a dynamic and collaborative database for morphogeometric information of trilobites.
 Scientific Data.
-[^2]: Latest and previous stable releases are available at https://rdu.unc.edu.ar/handle/11086/547753
+[^2]: Latest and previous stable releases are available at https://rdu.unc.edu.ar/handle/11086/547753 and [DOI: 10.5281/zenodo.8033445](https://dx.doi.org/10.5281/zenodo.8033445)
 [^3]: Rohlf F.J.
 2015.
 The tps series of software.
 Hystrix, the Italian Journal of Mammalogy 26:9-12.
 DOI: [10.4404/hystrix-26.1-11264](https://doi.org/10.4404/hystrix-26.1-11264)
 [^4]: Adams D.C, Collyer M.L. and Kaliontzopoulou A. 2020.
 Geomorph: Software for geometric morphometric analyses.
 R package version 3.2.1. https://cran.r-project.org/package=geomorph.
 [^5]: Olsen A.M. and Westneat M.W.
 2015.
 StereoMorph: an R package for the collection of 3D landmarks and curves using a stereo camera set-up.
 Methods in Ecology and Evolution 6:351-356.
 DOI: [10.1111/2041-210X.12326](https://doi.org/10.1111/2041-210X.12326).